-Several smaller facilities - one landfill, two WWTPs and eight dairies - currently use their biogas to produce renewable electricity.
-With conversion to RNG, these projects could produce about 1.3 million MMBtu per year, or about 0.4 percent of current natural gas consumption in Washington.
+A number of smaller facilities - one landfill, two WWTPs and eight dairies - currently use their biogas to produce renewable electricity.
+Together these projects are capable of producing about 1.3 million MMBtu of RNG per year, or about 0.4 percent of current natural gas consumption in Washington.
 Other RNG-to-pipeline projects already in the development process include Tacoma's Central Wastewater Treatment Plant and a dairy-based project Promus Energy is developing in Yakima County.